autosome-ru/ibis-challenge/README.txt

 #TODO implement MotifModel (through binding of C-package)
 #TODO validator for MotifModel file.
 #TODO *_protocol_* functions must be changed to Protocol class and it's subclasses
+#TODO Allow benchmark optionally run model training on train dataset (not to implement now)
+#TODO add unique identifier to each object